gputtley/INNFER/docs/steps.md

 You must provide two accompanying options:
 - A config file parsed with the `--cfg` option (discussed [here](config.md)), or a benchmark name with the `--benchmark` option.
 - The step you want to run with the `--step` option.
-More information about the steps are detailed further below
+More information about the steps are detailed further below.
+If you want to run multiple steps in series, you can provide the required steps separated by a comma (`,`).

 Therefore, an example command to run **INNFER** is shown below.
 ```bash
 innfer --cfg="example_cfg.yaml" --step="PreProcess"
 ```

-As commands may take some time, jobs can be parallelised and submitted to a batch system such as HTCondor, by adding `--submit="condor.yaml"`, which points to a configuration file for submission to the batch.
+Each step is designed to iterate over all possible parallelisations for that step.
+For example, if you are training a separate density model for signal and background processes, then these are completely independent tasks that can be parallelised.
+You can submit each split to a batch system such as HTCondor, by adding `--submit="condor.yaml"`, which points to a file for submission to the batch.
 The submission options can be altered in this yaml file.
-Running **INNFER** on a batch is highly recommended in all cases.
+If you want to run only an individual element of the loop, then you can do this by using the `--specific` option.
+For example, if you want to only run the signal density model loop, you would add `--specific="model_name=density_signal"`.
+If it is a nested loop, you can prove a semi-colon (`;`) separated list of the `key=value` to `--specific`.
+To find the keys and values, they are either printed to the terminal when running locally or you can look in the loop of the `scripts/innfer.py` script.
+You can also make use of this functionality when running locally.
+When submitting to the batch, if you want to group together some of the splits into a single job, you can use the `--points-per-job` option which by default is set to 1.

 Example workflows that have been used in analyses are available in the workflows folder.

 ## Available Steps